binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Network Security {#cloud-identify-risks-network-security}

 The network between the components you decide to use in the Cloud will almost certainly no longer be administered by your network administrator(s), but rather by you as a Software Engineer.
-Networks are now [expressed as code](#cloud-identify-risks-infrastructure-and-configuration-management), and because coding is your responsibility as a Software Engineer, the network will more than likely be left to you to design and code for.
+Networks are now [expressed as code](#cloud-identify-risks-infrastructure-and-configuration-management), and because coding is one of your responsibilities as a Software Engineer, the network will more than likely be left to you to design and code for.
 You will need to have a good understanding of [Network Security](#network).

 ### Violations of [Least Privilege](#web-applications-countermeasures-management-of-application-secrets-least-privilege) {#cloud-identify-risks-violations-of-least-privilege}